dee-gmiterko/trainwreck/README.md

 ## Trainwreck
-Game about controling trains in realy weird resolution 960*144.
-Made for [960*144 game jam](https://itch.io/jam/960144).
+Game about controling railway switches originaly designed for the [960*144 game jam](https://itch.io/jam/960144).
+Now re-released also for other resolutions including new features.

 Play game at [http://ienze.me/trainwreck/](http://ienze.me/trainwreck/)